nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-03-mr_robot_ctf.md

 Normally, my go-to password wordlist for dictionary attacks is the classic rockyou.txt file.
 However, I wanted to check whether fsocity.dic contained the password.

 Once again, we'll use `wpscan` to carry out the dictionary attack.
-However, before doing so, note that the wordlist contains 858160 lines!
+However, before doing so, note that fsocity.dic contains 858160 lines!
 That's a lot of words and will make our attack very slow.
 Furthermore, many of the words are duplicated, so we can surely optimize the wordlist by removing the duplicates.

 We can use the `sort` program with the `-u` option to do so: